paramiko/paramiko/sites/www/installing.rst

 Optional dependencies for GSS-API / SSPI / Kerberos
 ===================================================

-In order to use Kerberos & related functionality, a couple of additional dependencies are required (these are not listed in our ``setup.py`` due to their infrequent utility & non-platform-agnostic requirements):
+In order to use GSS-API/Kerberos & related functionality, a couple of additional dependencies are required (these are not listed in our ``setup.py`` due to their infrequent utility & non-platform-agnostic requirements):

+* It hopefully goes without saying but **all platforms** need **a working installation of GSS-API itself**, e.g. Heimdal.
 * **All platforms** need `pyasn1 <https://pypi.python.org/pypi/pyasn1>`_
   ``0.1.7`` or better.
 * **Unix** needs `python-gssapi <https://pypi.python.org/pypi/python-gssapi/>`_